ferrumnet/multiswap-node/README.md

 Node Version `v18.12.1`

-Redis Version `v7.0.8`

-Run the Redis Server in your machine by using `redis-server` command

 Run this command `cp .env.example .env` to create .env file

-Run `yarn` OR `yarn install` at the root of the repo
+Run `npm install` at the root of the repo

-Run `yarn dev` to run Server
+Run `npm run dev` to run Server